(K,L)-eigenvectors in max-min algebra: Abstract

 \section{Abstract}

-We develop a new approach to the max-min eigenproblem, in which the max-min eigenspace is split into several regions according to the order relations between the eigenvalue and the components of $x$.
+Using the concept of $(K,L)$-eigenvector, we investigate the structure of the max-min eigenspace associated with a given eigenvalue of a matrix in the max-min algebra (also known as fuzzy algebra).
+In our approach, the max-min eigenspace is split into several regions according to the order relations between the eigenvalue and the components of $x$.
 The resulting theory of $(K,L)$-eigenvectors, being based on the fundamental results of Gondran and Minoux, allows to describe the whole max-min eigenspace explicitly and in more detail.